 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During 2021 we were required to monitor for 12 Inorganic Chemicals at 2 different sources of our water.
-We only monitored at 1 site and therefore cannot be sure of the quality of our drinking water during that time.
+In 2023 we were required to monitor for 2 samples for Nitrate and Nitrite but only sampled 1 and therefore cannot be sure of the quality of our drinking water during that time.